How Much Paraquat is Used in the United States?

 - Colorado: About 120,000 acres of sugar beets are treated with paraquat each year in Colorado.

-- Wyoming: Around 100,000 acres of alfalfa and potatoes are sprayed with paraquat every year in Wyoming to destroy weeds which grow between crop rows.
+- Wyoming: Around 100,000 acres of alfalfa and potatoes are sprayed with paraquat every year in Wyoming to destroy weeds that grow between crop rows.

 - Arkansas: Around 45,000 acres of cotton are treated with paraquat each year to kill weeds like Johnson grass and ragweed.